Dixon Valve & Coupling Company

-Dixon Valve & Coupling Company, LLC is a manufacturer and supplier of hose fittings and accessories.
-The company, often referred to as just Dixon, offers products for fire protection, food processing, dairy processing, beverage and brewery operations, industrial manufacturing, mining, construction, chemical processing, petroleum processing and refining, oilfields, mobile tankers and agricultural operations.
+Dixon Valve & Coupling Company is an American manufacturer and supplier of hose fittings and accessories.
+The company, often referred to as just Dixon, offers products for fire protection, food and pharma and biotech processing, dairy processing, beverage and brewery operations, industrial manufacturing, mining, construction, chemical processing, petroleum processing and refining, oilfields, mobile tankers and agricultural operations.

 Dixon Valve, which was founded by H. W. Goodall in 1916, maintains manufacturing, warehouse, sales or service facilities in eleven U.S. states.
 It also has sales and service offices on five continents.
 Its international headquarters are in Chestertown, Maryland (USA).

 History

 Dixon Valve & Coupling Company was founded in 1916 to meet the demand for couplings for the mining, oil drilling, construction and rail transportation industries.
 During the company's early years through to 1950, it pioneered the development of various couplings and related products, including ground joint and air hammer couplings, malleable iron universal couplings with safety locking feature, steel combination nipples, steel hose menders, plated hose fittings, and dredge sleeve clamps.

 After World War II, the company began expanding into international markets.
 In recent decades, it has continued to broaden its line offerings through new product introductions as well as corporate acquisitions.